bKlueber/PrvAck/configFiles/readMe.txt

 	2.1 Container ID - STRING
 		- These container IDs need to be unique and please make sure that each follows the same structure/pattern.
+		FOR THIS PATTERN MAKE FIRST 3 chars be the game chars found in the scene you want the item to show up in
+		EX: scene 045 connects to 045_barrel, these numbers in the id is what will connect  both together

 	2.2 A hashmap of items - HASHMAP
 		- These items should be listed out only by their item ID and separated from the Container ID with the char "|" and each item